ThomasLastName/labs_680/README.md

 ## Installation in Colab (beginner friendly)

-I've made an effort to write this code such that it, if you Copy+Paste it into a Colab notebook, it will "magically just work."
+I've made an effort to write this code such that it, if you Copy+Paste it into a Colab notebook, it will just magically work.
 Although, if you do so, then it's your prerogative to split the code into cells.

 ## Manual Installation (advanced Users)